4.2. Quick Start Guide Appliance#

 Licensing#

-LinOTP Smart Virtual Appliance can be acquired with a existing LinOTP Enterprise Subscription and Support License.
+LinOTP Virtual Appliance can be acquired with a existing LinOTP Enterprise Subscription and Support License.
 Subscription and Support are licensed for the number of active token managed in LinOTP.
 You can find instructions on installing the license file during the configuration wizard in part 2 of this Quick Start Guide.
 Please have a look at Install a new license.

 Documentation, Support & Notes#